-- arrangements.
-It will be a condition on the permission that the STP is operated in accordance with its Environmental Impact Management Plan. - 3.3 In the event of contingencies outside of permitted activities, such as operational failures or the discharge of sewage via an existing marine outfall during wet weather conditions that preclude effluent reuse, the operator must comply with - Where practicable, the monitoring and reporting requirements specified in the permit conditions will be complementary with the Queensland Governmentary avoid duplication of effort by operators.
-3.4 - ag maring and per superior of the control of the co 3.5 The removal of an existing marine outfall requires permission for works in the Marine Park, if the removal is not a condition of an existing marine outfall permit.
+- 3.3 In the event of contingencies outside of permitted activities, such as operational failures or the discharge of sewage via an existing marine outfall during wet weather conditions that preclude effluent reuse, the operator must comply with their Environmental Impact Management Plan and notify the GBRMPA of the incident within 24 hours. - 3.4 Where practicable, the monitoring and reporting requirements specified in the permit conditions will be complementary with the Queensland Government to avoid duplication of effort by operators. - 3.5 The removal of an existing marine outfall requires permission for works in the Marine Park, if the removal is not a condition of an existing marine outfall permit.

-BACKGROUND

-SEWAGE DISCHARGES FROM MARINE OUTFALLS TO THE GREAT BARRIER REEF MARINE PARK
+BACKGROUND SEWAGE DISCHARGES FROM MARINE OUTFALLS TO THE GREAT BARRIER REEF MARINE PARK